-In the 2023-24 fiscal year, our balanced operating budget result was a deficit of \$28.6 million, which was \$3 million better than the budgeted deficit of \$31.6 million.
+In the 2023-24 fiscal year, our balanced operating budget result (or net underlying operating result) was a deficit of \$28.6 million, which was \$3 million better than the budgeted deficit of \$31.6 million.
 Graph 7 illustrates the actual trend to date and the future forecast.